stripe/stripe-cli/README.md

 [![Build Status](https://travis-ci.com/stripe/stripe-cli.svg?token=eQWDVpt1sJR63TxbC1KA&branch=master)](https://travis-ci.com/stripe/stripe-cli)

-Welcome to the Stripe CLI!
 The Stripe CLI is a command-line interface for Stripe that integrates seamlessly with your Stripe account and allows you to forward webhook events to your server, make API requests directly, tail logs, and much more.

-**Highlights**:
+**Feature highlights**:

 1. `login` to your Stripe account and authenticate the CLI
 1. `listen` for webhooks and forward them to a local server